Landscaper removing invasive plants

 The first step is to cut away the invasive vines at about shoulder height, Butler says.

-In many cases, the growth is so dense crews use mechanical shears.
-But the work can be delicate, too, when invasive plants are entwined with beneficial native plants that crews want to save.
+In many cases, the growth is so dense that crews use mechanical shears.
+But removing invasive plants can be delicate work, too, when invasive plants are entwined with beneficial native plants that crews want to save.

 That means painstaking work with hand pruners.